‘I’m going to kill you.’ Charlotte man who held up 3 businesses is sentenced - NewsBreak

 ‘I’m going to kill you.’
 Charlotte man who held up 3 businesses is sentenced

 CHARLOTTE, N.C.
-(QUEEN CITY NEWWS) – A Charlotte man who held up three businesses with a BB gun was sentenced Wednesday, the U.S. Attorney’s Office for the Western District of North Carolina said Wednesday.
+(QUEEN CITY NEWWS) – A Charlotte man who held up three businesses with a BB gun was sentenced Wednesday, the U.S. Attorney’s Office for the Western District of North Carolina said.

 Charlotte resident John Gaddy, 35, was sentenced to 10 years after pleading guilty to Hobbs Act robbery in June.